 Want explore the Canadian Rockies to their fullest?
-Carve time into your Western Canada road trip for experiencing the best hiking in Jasper National Park.
+Carve time into your Western Canada road trip to experience hiking in Jasper National Park.
+Located about 4 hours southwest of Edmonton, Jasper is one of the most famous outdoor adventure destinations in Canada, and a gem for both casual and serious hikers.

-Whether you’ve got one day in Jasper or a week, the top hikes in Jasper National Park will etch some of Canada’s finest outdoor scenery into your mind.
-In Japser, there’s a little something for all types of hikers.
-You can enjoy easy day hikes that are perfect for families.
-Jasper also offers several advanced multi-day trails catering to the most adventurous.
+Trudging along the most popular hikes in Jasper National Park will etch some of Canada’s finest outdoor scenery into your mind.
+There’s a little something for all types of hikers.
+Enjoy easy day hikes perfect for families, or embark on more advanced multi-day trails catering to the most adventurous travellers.

 Top hiking trails in Jasper National Park